dfajtai/xtk_projects/README.md

 ## Fish visualizer

 XTK based js library to visualize 3 dimensional,  fish images.
-(Sorry for my english knowledge.)
+(Sorry for my english knowledge, I hope this documentation will be sufficiently  understandable.)

 ### Logic
 * There are two volume representaton used  in this project: